 - Place the heel of one hand over the center of the person's chest, between the nipples.
 Place your other hand on top of the first hand.
 Keep your elbows straight and position your shoulders directly above your hands.

-- Use your upper body weight (not just your arms) as you push straight down on (compress) the chest at least 2 inches (approximately 5 centimeters).
-Push hard at a rate of about 100 compressions a minute.
+- Use your upper body weight (not just your arms) as you push straight down on (compress) the chest at least 2 inches (approximately 5 centimeters) but not greater than 2.4 inches (approximately 6 centimeters).
+Push hard at a rate of 100 to 120 compressions a minute.

 - If you haven't been trained in CPR, continue chest compressions until there are signs of movement or until emergency medical personnel take over.
 If you have been trained in CPR, go on to checking the airway and rescue breathing.

 Airway: Clear the airway

 - If you're trained in CPR and you've performed 30 chest compressions, open the person's airway using the head-tilt, chin-lift maneuver.
 Put your palm on the person's forehead and gently tilt the head back.
 Then with the other hand, gently lift the chin forward to open the airway.